Stably free modules and the unstable classification of 2-complexes: Abstract

 \section{Abstract}

-We resolve two long-standing and closely related problems concerning stably free $\Z G$-modules and the homotopy type of finite $2$-complexes.
-In particular, for all $k \ge 1$, we show that there exists a group $G$ and a non-free stably free $\Z G$-module of rank $k$.
-We use this to show that, for all $k \ge 0$, there exists homotopically distinct finite $2$-complexes with fundamental group $G$ and with Euler characteristic $k$ greater than the minimal value over $G$.
-This provides a solution to Problem D5 in the 1979 Problems List of C. T. C. Wall.
+For all $k \ge 2$, we show that there exists a group $G$ and a non-free stably free $\Z G$-module of rank $k$.
+We use this to show that, for all $k \ge 2$, there exist homotopically distinct finite $2$-complexes with fundamental group $G$ and with Euler characteristic exceeding the minimal value over $G$ by $k$.
+This resolves Problem D5 in the 1979 Problem List of C. T. C. Wall.
+We also explore a number of generalisations and present a potential application to the topology of closed smooth 4-manifolds.